samus42/tkk/penispuzzle.md

 I might want to reword that.

 #### The Shortcut
-If you are a Hunter with Bones of Ao, or a Warlock.
-You're pretty much set if you put your agility all the way up.
+If you are a Hunter with Bones of Ao, or a Warlock, you're pretty much set if you put your agility all the way up.
 Go back onto that last platform before jumping into the hole and look towards the penis wall.
 From the plate below you, look up and too the right.
 There are two spars coming out from the wall across from you, that's where you're going.
-Sprint and jump for it.
+Sprint and jump for it (saying a quick prayer before hand).
 Hunters without Bones have no chance here, so if you don't have them, skip down below to doing this for real.
-Floating is pretty easy for Warlocks.
+Floating is pretty easy for Warlocks, they usually hum a little song while doing so.

 Titans though....this is a tough jump.
 Not only do you have to get full agility, but you need at least 2 weapons equipped to get you extra agility.
 Raid weapons all have that perk.
 Then comes the timing of the jump.
 When you do your first jump, wait about half a second before hitting your double jump.
 Your aim has to be almost perfect, you probably won't get it the first try.